iantri/AdManagementAPI/Ad Management API 1.0 FINAL.md

 * "init": Set by the exchange on initial submission of the ad

 * "lastmod": Set by the exchange on the most recently modification to the ad

+## Seat <a name="seat"></a>

+A seat resource is an object representing each unique seat that will be used by the bidder.
+It is a AdCOM 1.x seat object with relevant child objects.
+See the [AdCOM specification](https://github.com/InteractiveAdvertisingBureau/AdCOM) for details.

+Only the bidder may modify the seat object and its' children, excepting the Audit object and these fields from the Seat object:

+* "id": Set by the exchange (only for exchanges who express seats in terms of their IDs)

+* "init": Set by the exchange on initial submission of the seat

+* "lastmod": Set by the exchange on the most recently modification to the seat

 ## Audit <a name="audit"></a>